samikeijonen/edd-download-info/readme.txt

 == Changelog ==

+= 0.1.5 =

+* Add purchase and demo link functions what themes can use.

+* You can now put translation files also to `/wp-content/languages/edd-download-info` folder.
+This is the same idea and code what is used in Easy Digital Download Plugin.

 = 0.1.4 =

-Add $slug variable in case EDD_SLUG has been changed.
+* Add $slug variable in case EDD_SLUG has been changed.
 Thanks to @sumobi.

 = 0.1.3 =
 * Added option to show or not to show download count.